 If many people decide to embrace renewables, it could make a significant impact on the amount of greenhouse gasses in the atmosphere.
 However, there is another good reason to consider green energy: cost.
 After an initial investment, these sustainable energy sources can often produce electricity at a cost significantly lower than what consumers pay traditional utilities.
 In many places around the world, owners of solar panels or wind turbines are able to "sell back" energy to the local utility.
 They might also receive tax breaks or other incentives.

 One of the most common forms of green energy homeowners implement is solar energy.
 Solar panels work by capturing the sun's rays and converting their energy into a form that can be used by ordinary appliances.
 Smaller solar panel systems are intended to charge batteries, which are then used to power household items.
 Larger solar panel systems can be tied directly into the home's electrical wiring and to the local electrical grid.
 When the sun is shining, large systems generate extra power that a local utility buys back from the owner at a negotiated rate.
 At night or during cloudy weather, the home might draw on the utility's electricity at the usual rate.
+The PACE program enables consumers to enjoy the benefits of solar with minimal upfront cost.

 As homeowners continue to explore the benefits of renewable energy, it has the potential to reduce air pollution and other problems associated with coal and oil-fueled power plants.
 It can also give homeowners greater freedom from and influence over the cost of energy.
 Although a renewable energy system suitable for the home can be a major investment, subsidies are available that can reduce the initial costs.
 Likewise, solar power is becoming more affordable with each passing month.
 In the near future, homeowners might find that it is easier than they ever imagined to help preserve the environment while saving money.